Blind From A Bad Diet? Teen Who Ate Mostly Potato Chips And Fries Lost His Sight

 Not everyone is convinced by the case study.

-"It's intriguing," say Allen Taylor, a professor at the Friedman School of Nutrition Science and Policy at Tufts University who studies vision, aging and nutrition.
+"It's intriguing," say Allen Taylor, the director of the Nutrition and Vision Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts.
 "But it's important to remember it's a study of only one case, with very limited information in it," Taylor says.

 Taylor says he'd like to know more about how the teen ended up with permanent vision loss, given that optic neuropathy is very uncommon and usually temporary.